Bachelor's Degree in Occupational Therapy: Program Summary

 Earning a bachelor's degree in occupational therapy is the first step in the education path to become an occupational therapist.
 Find out about what the curriculum involves, as well as what's needed to be considered for admission.
 Read about certification requirements and employment information.

 Aspiring occupational therapists must complete both a bachelor's degree and a master's degree in the field before they can earn their license.
 For this reason, several universities offer combination occupational therapy programs, the first half of which will award graduates with a Bachelor of Science in Occupational Therapy degree.

 Bachelor's degree programs in occupational therapy are most commonly offered through the health sciences or physical therapy departments of 4-year universities and colleges.
-They typically act as the first half of an intensive program that prepares graduates for certification and licensure as occupational therapists.
 While enrolled in a bachelor's degree program in occupational therapy, students learn the basics of patient assessment, medical procedures and therapy treatments.

 A bachelor's degree program in occupational therapy combines classroom lectures on disabling conditions and human anatomy with clinical and practical experience.
 Although a bachelor's degree is not enough education in itself to earn occupational therapy licensure, it does provide a solid background in the field and prepare students for a master's degree program in occupational therapy.

 Many occupational therapy programs are highly competitive, and require that incoming students have a high school grade point average of at least 2.8.
 Before enrolling in an occupational therapy major, college freshmen and sophomores must also take prerequisite courses in biology, human anatomy, general psychology and abnormal psychology.

 Many of the courses included in a bachelor's degree program in occupational therapy are designed to provide students with a broad background in the health care field as well as an in-depth background in occupational therapy sciences.
 Some examples include: